Why Study in Lithuania?

 - Students carry out their research in a conducive environment under highly distinguished professors.

-- Indian Students are exempted from submitting IELTS/TOEFL for admission into majority of the programmes
+- Indian Students are exempted from submitting IELTS/TOEFL for admission into the majority of the programmes

-- Lithuania is well known for safe environment, friendly people, historical heritage and enchanting nature
+- Lithuania is well known for its safe environment, friendly people, historical heritage and enchanting nature

 - The population of Lithuania is one of the most educated in the Europe and majority of the population speaks English